xf00f/web3x/README.md

 web3.js is a very popular Ethereum library, but there are a few issues.

 - The Typescript typings are distributed separately and are not perfect.
+- There's no way to to introduce type safety to contract code.
-- It has not been fully ported to use ES6 modules, making it harder for bundlers to tree-shake dead code.
+- It's large.
+Having not been ported to ES6 modules, it's hard for bundlers to tree-shake dead code.
 - It has a package structure that leads to duplication of external libraries such as bn.js being included multiple times.
 - The code contains side effects, circular dependencies, and is not as immutable or functional as it could be, making it difficult to respond to and resolve issues.

 web3x attempts to solve all the above issues.

 - It is pure TypeScript.
+- It allows augmentation of contract instances with interfaces for type safe contract interactions.
+- It significantly reduces dependencies on external libraries.
+- It compiles to both commonjs and ES6 module versions for node.js and ES6 aware web bundlers such as webpack.
 - It uses jest for testing.
-- It attempts to reduce dependencies on external libraries.
-- It compiles to both commonjs and ES6 module versions for node.js and ES6 aware web bundlers such as webpack.
 - It strives for functional, immutable, reusable components, allowing the developer to only use, and therefore build, exactly what's necessary.

 In a small example that prints an Eth balance compiled with webpack, web3.js produced an output file of 858k, web3x produced a file of 119k.
 That's an 86% reduction.